 What many breast mastectomy patients don’t realize is, even if it’s been years since your natural breast or breasts were removed, you are likely still a candidate for delayed breast reconstruction.
-Read on as we discuss the two breast reconstruction surgery options for breast cancer survivors – implant-based breast reconstruction and tissue-based breast reconstruction.
+Read on as we discuss the three breast reconstruction surgery options for breast cancer survivors – breast reduction or breast lift for symmetry, implant-based breast reconstruction, and tissue-based breast reconstruction.

 Tissue-based Breast Reconstruction

-Many mastectomy patients have never considered getting plastic surgery, much less breast implants.
-For this reason, many New Jersey women who have chosen to delay breast reconstruction like the option of having their breasts reconstructed using their body’s own natural tissue.
-With a tissue-based breast reconstruction, skin, blood vessels, and tissue are abstracted from your body – typically your abdomen or back – and then used to form a breast via microsurgery techniques.
+Many mastectomy patients have never considered getting plastic surgery prior to their breast cancer diagnosis.
+Many New Jersey women who have chosen to delay breast reconstruction like the option of having their breasts reconstructed using their body’s own natural tissue.
+With a tissue-based breast reconstruction, skin, blood vessels, and tissue are moved from one area of your body – typically your abdomen or back – and then used to form a breast.

-While tissue-based breast reconstruction is the preferred method for many women who have delayed breast reconstruction, it’s not for everyone.
+While tissue-based breast reconstruction is a good surgical option for many women who have delayed breast reconstruction, it’s not for everyone.
 First, you need to have enough donor tissue to harvest for the procedure, so women who are thin may not be candidates for this type of delayed breast reconstruction.
 Second, because tissue-based breast reconstruction requires incisions and surgery at multiple sites simultaneously, it can be a more complicated surgery and require more recovery time.

 Implant-based Breast Reconstruction

 Some New Jersey breast cancer survivors choose to forgo tissue-based breast reconstruction and have their breasts reconstructed with silicone or saline breast implants.
 This procedure is very different from a typical cosmetic breast augmentation.
-With a delayed implant-based breast reconstruction, tissue expanders are placed under the remaining breast tissue, then inflated postoperatively.
+With a delayed implant-based breast reconstruction, tissue expanders are placed under the skin and subcutaneous tissue, then inflated postoperatively.
 After the remaining breast skin has sufficiently stretched, silicone or saline implants are placed.

 Consulting with Dr. Comizio About Delayed Breast Reconstruction